nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ## 1. What is Nav@NUS?

-Nav@NUS is a useful CLI application to guide users in navigating around the NUS Kent Ridge campus via the school shuttle services.
+Nav@NUS is a useful command line interface (CLI) application to guide you in navigating around the NUS Kent Ridge campus via the school shuttle services.
+This application enables you to retrieve key bus information easily, skipping the hassle of physically checking the bus stop's notice board.
+Nav@NUS brings convenience to you and wishes your commute in NUS to be as effortless as possible.
+Nav@NUS uses a command line interface to facilitate quick typing and retrieval of information that you require.
 [add more about the app]

 ## 2. Quick Start